-No need for feminism in the Nethelands?
+No need for feminism in the Netherlands?

-At first glance, I can see why you might think so.
-But look a bit closer, and it will reveal worrying statistics.
-Dutch women are paid on average 14.6% less than men, one in three people think that women are more suitable to take care of children, and the Netherlands ranked 25th place on The Economist’s glass-ceiling index, which measures equal treatment in the workplace.
-For a so-called progressive country, attitudes towards women in the workplace seem to be stuck in the 50s.
+Dutch working women are paid on average 13,7% less than working men, says the Institute on gender equality and women’s history.
+The Netherlands also only ranked 25th place on The Economist’s glass-ceiling index, which measures equal treatment in the workplace.
+For a so-called progressive country, attitudes towards women in the workplace seem to be stuck somewhere in the 50s.

 Getting your Dutch feminist groove on

-First wave feminism
+First wave of feminism

 Yes, feminism existed before Beyonce.
-Aristocratic feminist writer, Cecile Goekoop-de Jong, wrote the political fiction book, Hilda van Suylenburg in 1897.
+Dutch feminist writer, Cecile Goekoop-de Jong, wrote the political fiction book, Hilda van Suylenburg in 1897.
 It addressed the crucial first-wave questions of how to liberate women.
 This included campaigning for women to get the vote, as well as economic independence.

-Second wave feminism
+Second wave of feminism

-Third wave feminism
+Third wave of feminism

 Over the Hill is the 2007 documentary by Dutch filmmaker, Sunny Bergman and daughter of a second-wave feminist activist.
 After working as a model and soap opera actor, Sunny embarked on a journey to analyse the influence of the beauty industry on women’s relationships with their bodies.
 A very pertinent analysis in the golden age of make-up, dermatologists, and plastic surgeons.